Do you want to know the “secret” to having a successful business?

-This, by the way, is another big reason why I think this is the perfect tool for a growing business – there are simply so many options to help you customize the tool exactly as you need it, in order to make your life as easy as possible – and your business, to run more smoothly.
+This, by the way, is another big reason why I think this is the perfect work OS for a growing business – there are simply so many options to help you customize the OS exactly as you need it, in order to make your life as easy as possible – and your business, to run more smoothly.
 You’re not limited to a single design, you don’t have to use the classic boards and you can customize – literally – everything.

 Monday.com automations, integrations and formulas you need to know

 Because there are so many different options, I’m going to suggest useful automation/integrations/etc. for different (business) uses; read on if you want to get more out of your monday.com boards: